Microsoft Power Platform

 Doughnut Charts

-Doughnut charts are similar to pie charts but with a blank centre, allowing for the inclusion of a logo, icon, or label.
-They are ideal for making comparisons between categories.
+Doughnut charts are like pie charts but with a blank centre, allowing space for labels or icons, great for category comparisons.

 Power BI Doughnut Chart